 Do You Have What it Takes to Make a Putz House?

-Here are the 8 essential tools for making a putz or glitter house.
-They are easy to obtain to get you started on your miniature house-making creative journey.
+Here are the 8 essential tools if you want to make your own Putz or glitter house.
+These tools are easy to obtain so you can get started on your miniature house-making creative journey.

 - Cutting Mat

 - Cutting Tool – craft knife, scissors

 You can download this list from my resource library by signing up for my newsletter.
 That way you don’t have to remember where you saw it because you have the checklist on your computer.

 A cutting mat makes it easy to cut your paper or cardboard, it is best to have a sturdy cutting surface so you won’t mar your crafting table.
 The two main cutting surfaces are the self-healing mats that are often found in the sewing section of the craft store or a glass mat.
 I use a glass mat most often now because I can paint on it and clean it a little easier, but either one will work for you.
 The glass mat does tend to dull your cutting blade faster though.

 - Olga Self-Healing Mat